 Reynaud and Coleman also spoke on the importance of live communications, including the necessity for collectors to mention they are on a recorded line (to ALL they speak to during a telephone conversation).
 Coleman’s expertise in collection litigation allowed her to provide the potential damages for collection violations.
 (For example, an agency can be fined $5,000 per missed opportunity per call for failing to mention they are on a recorded and/or monitored line!)

 The next installment of the collection boot camp series, “Surviving The War On Disputes And Taking Bankruptcy Hill,” will cover responding to disputes, collection after a general dispute, and recovery opportunities you may identify despite a bankruptcy.
 The panel will share their personal experiences with these situations within their agencies, and touch on ways they have avoided litigation by properly handling dispute claims.

 Just as the first course, the second session will take place via an online webinar.
 The class is scheduled for September 6 from 11:30 a.m. to 1:00 p.m., PST.
-More information on how to register can be found HERE.

 The third and final collection boot camp class will take place live during the 100th annual CAC Conference & Expo, held this year in Rancho Mirage, California.
 The organization is excited to celebrate its 100th anniversary, and the conclusion of this course during their conference is the perfect way to serve the professionals who have helped the CAC thrive and grow.